Mhadei Wildlife Sanctuary: Proposal

 On 20 June 2011, Jairam Ramesh, Minister of State, Ministry of Environment and Forests, advised Digambar Kamat, Chief Minister of Goa, to propose the Mhadei Wildlife Sanctuary as a tiger reserve because of the presence of resident Bengal tigers.
 The MOEF urged Goa to seriously consider the proposal because Mhadei is a 'contiguous tiger landscape' to Bhimgad Wildlife Sanctuary in Karnataka to its southeast and to Anshi Dandeli Tiger Reserve which has around 35 tigers to its southeast in Karnataka.
 Ramesh noted that the protected areas of Goa and their contiguous forests in Karnataka and Maharashtra are possibly some of the best tiger habitats in the Western Ghats and are in need of protection.
-Tigers are a conservation dependent species.
+The tiger is a conservation dependent species.
 He suggested expanding the tiger reserve beyond the existing Mhadei Wildlife Sanctuary.

 On 8 August 2011, Goa Forests Minister Filipe Neri Rodrigues questioned the existence of tigers in the state.
 "It is not my job to know whether there are any tigers here."
 Rodrigues also said, "the state government would not reply to a directive from former union environment and forests minister minister Jairam Ramesh asking the Goa government to submit a proposal for setting up a tiger reserve, unless specifically asked for.
 Why should we reply?"
 It is alleged that the Goa government's sluggishness to acknowledge the presence of tigers in Goa is linked to the state's Rs.
 6,500 crore (US$ ~13,000,000.) mining industry, which rings the Western Ghats and most of the tiger terrain near the Mhadei Wildlife Sanctuary.

 On 9 August 2011, there was public announcement that "in principle" approval was accorded by the National Tiger Conservation Authority for creation of a new tiger reserve at Mhadei Sanctuary.
 Under section 38V of the Wildlife Protection Act of 1972 the Goa state government was then authorised to notify Mhadei Wildlife Sanctuary as a tiger reserve.

 There is considerable local community support for creation of the tiger reserve which would ensure long term protection of biodiversity-rich areas.
 In September, 2011, the Save Goa Campaign - UK initiated a petition addressed to The Goa Principal Chief Conservator of Forests, Dr. Shashi Kumar, IFS, in support of Goa's first tiger reserve.